-Argentinian Spanish is often referred to as Rioplantense Spanish, which is a dialect of Spanish originally from the Rio de la Plata region, between Argentina and neighbouring Uruguay.
+Argentinian Spanish is often referred to as Rioplantense Spanish, which is a dialect of Spanish originally from the Rio de la Plata region, between Argentina and neighboring Uruguay.

 Initially, this region was conquered by Spain, later receiving an influx of migration from Italy.
 In the latter half of the 19th century and the early half of the 20th century, Italian immigrants arrived in Argentina to take advantage of the country’s economic growth.

 In fact, more than 70% of the Argentine population possess some degree of Italian descent.

 As a result of the country’s immigration history, Argentine Spanish is often described as a combination of Spanish and Italian.

 In fact, whilst Spanish is the official language, the intonation of Argentine Spanish is much more similar to Italian; for a non-Spanish speaker, it would be very easy to confuse the two languages.

 Main differences between Castilian Spanish and Argentine Spanish

 Although the term ‘Castellano’ in Spain refers to the Spanish language as a whole, Castilian Spanish is actually the variety of Peninsular Spanish spoken in northern and central Spain.

 Other dialects in Spain include Andalusian Spanish (in the south of the country) and Canarian Spanish (in the Canary Islands).
 Castilian Spanish is frequent on Spanish radio and television, and generally, the Spanish is taught in schools across Europe.